 Best amusement parks in America

 It well may be the country’s amusement park standard-bearer: 365 acres of both classic and cutting-edge rides located on a peninsula in Lake Erie.
 The second oldest amusement park in America, Cedar Point mixes its pioneering coasters with water rides and classic throwbacks (Ferris wheel, sky ride, adult carousel).
-Its newest offering is the Rougarou, a floorless coaster that tosses you upside down no fewer than four times.
-Also new this season: the renovated Hotel Breakers, with a sizeable beachfront and pimped-out pool deck.
+Among the standout rides is the Rougarou, a floorless coaster that tosses you upside down no fewer than four times.
+When you’ve reached peak adrenaline rush, reboot at the beachfront or pool deck at Hotel Breakers.

-Must-ride: At the “Roller Coaster Capital of the World” (17 thrill rides and counting), decisions don’t come easy.
-But we have to go with the Millennium Force, which cranks up to 93 miles per hour and includes an inaugural 80-degree drop that robs you of all appreciation of the surrounding water views.
+Must-ride: At the “Roller Coaster Capital of the World” (17 thrill rides and counting), it’s hard to choose a favorite, but we’ll go with the Millennium Force, which cranks up to 93 miles per hour and includes an inaugural 80-degree drop that robs you of all appreciation of the surrounding water views.

 The calling card at Holiday World is surprisingly anachronistic: The Voyage, a 1.2-mile-long wooden coaster that still manages to pack a 21st century punch (and routinely lauded as the best woodie in America).
-Think 90-degree banking, 24 seconds of airtime, and five underground tunnels.
+Think 90-degree banking, 24 seconds of airtime and five underground tunnels.
 Those who prefer water to land can scurry off to the connected Spashin’ Safari Water Park, which includes two ginormous water coasters, and routinely wins accolades as one of the best water parks in America.

 Must-ride: The Thunderbird Steel is the nation’s first launched wing coaster—which means that riders sit suspended on either side of the track (i.e. nothing sits between them and the open air) and are also immediately propelled into high-speed loops and barrel rolls (i.e. no creaky use of gravity to gather speed).

-After a four-year closure, Kentucky Kingdom has reemerged with aplomb this year, debuting no fewer than eight new rides.
+After a four-year closure, Kentucky Kingdom reemerged in 2015 with aplomb, debuting no fewer than eight new rides.
 The newcomers include Cyclos, a 360-degree swinging pendulum, and T3 (that’s Terror to the Third Power), which has you suspended and upside down and otherwise quaking for 2,260 feet of smooth steel track.
 The attached Hurricane Bay water park includes an enormous wave pool and Deep Water Dive, America’s tallest water slide (that’s a 121-foot drop).